 How to get from Madrid Airport to the City Centre

 There are 4 transportation options from Madrid-Barajas Airport (MAD) to Madrid city centre, bus, taxi, Metro and train.
 The most convenient option is taking a Madrid airport taxi at a cost of 30€.
 A cheaper option is to take the train.
 Tickets for the train cost 2.6€ one way, and the journey is approximately 27 minutes.
 Another well priced option is the metro.
 Tickets are 3€ one-way, and the journey only takes 22 minutes.
 The final transportation option is the bus.
 This takes a little longer than the other options, but is only 5€ per ticket.
+Welcome Pickups offers meet and greet services and a friendly introduction to Madrid at the same price as a regular taxi.
 Click here to see the cost.

 Comparison of the options

 | Welcome Pickups || €35|| 20min|| 24/7|